I'm a member

 Iris International offers the NADiA® ProsVue™ test, which received U.S. Food and Drug Administration 510(k) clearance in 2011.The NADiA ProsVue test evaluates risk of prostate cancer recurrence after radical prostatectomy when PSA levels are less than 0.1 ng/mL.
 The NADiA immunoassay, polymerase chain reaction test is used to determine PSA levels on 3 serum samples taken between 6 weeks and 20 months after radical prostatectomy.
 The PSA data are entered into the ProsVue software to ensure appropriate serum sample use and calculation of assay results and to determine the rate of PSA change, the PSA slope.

-Also, see the Saturation Biopsy of the Prostate medical policy.
+Also, see the Saturation Biopsy for Diagnosis and Staging of Prostate Cancer medical policy.

 Use of tests utilizing “Systems Pathology” that include cellular and biologic features of a tumor is considered investigational, including use in predicting risk of recurrence in patients with prostate cancer.